Ex vivo: Principles and definition

 Ex vivo, literally 'out of the living' in Latin, refers to biological studies involving tissues, organs, or cells maintained outside their native organism under tightly controlled laboratory conditions.
-These studies preserve the extracted materials' viability and structural integrity for limited periods by managing conditions such as oxygenation, temperature, nutrient delivery, and humidity, depending on the specific requirements of the model.
-These conditions are often facilitated through cell culture media or specialized perfusion chambers.
+These studies preserve the extracted materials' viability, physiological function, and structural integrity temporarily by managing conditions such as oxygenation, temperature, nutrient delivery, and humidity, depending on the specific requirements of the model.
+These conditions are often facilitated through cell culture media (nutrient-rich liquid formulations) or perfusion chambers that continuously pump fluid through tissue to mimic blood flow.

-Physiological relevance refers to the extent to which an experimental system replicates the structural, mechanical, and biochemical environment of a living organism.
-In vivo models, conducted within living organisms, rank highest in terms of physiological relevance because they preserve the full complexity of organismal physiology.
-As an intermediate approach between these in vivo researches and in vitro experiments, the latter of which typically use isolated cells in artificial environments, ex vivo models preserve more of the native tissue architecture than traditional cell cultures, while allowing greater experimental control than whole-organism studies.
-In doing so, ex vivo models address some of the limitations of in vitro work, such as oversimplified cellular interactions, and may help mitigate the systemic variability and complexity inherent to in vivo animal models.
+Physiological relevance is the degree to which an experimental system reproduces the structural, mechanical, biochemical, and functional characteristics of a living organism.
+In vivo models preserve the full complexity of physiology by conducting experiments within living organisms, therefore rank highest in terms of physiological relevance.
+As an intermediate approach between in vivo models and in vitro ones (the latter of which typically use isolated cells in artificial environments), ex vivo models preserve more of the native tissue architecture than traditional cell cultures, while allowing greater experimental control than whole-organism studies.
+In doing so, ex vivo models address some of the limitations of in vitro work, such as oversimplified cellular interactions (how cells signal to or influence one another), and can help mitigate the systemic variability inherent to in vivo models, as when fluctuations in an organism's hormones, immune status, and overall health obscure the effect being studied.

 The preclinical development of new bone therapies often starts with in vitro studies followed by in vivo testing.
 Ex vivo models, such as bone explant cultures, may serve as an intermediate approach.